metabase/metabase/docs/questions/query-builder/expressions/datetimediff.md

 datetimeDiff([Aging Start], [Aging End], 'month')
 ```

+Some databases, such as Snowflake and BigQuery, support functions like `DATEDIFF` or `DATE_DIFF`.
+For more info, check out our list of [common SQL reference guides](https://www.metabase.com/learn/debugging-sql/sql-syntax#common-sql-reference-guides).

 ### Spreadsheets

 If our [cheese sample data](#calculating-the-age-of-an-entity) is in a spreadsheet where "Aging Start" is in column B and "Aging End" is in column C: